GuillaumeGibert/GBMProject3A/README.md

 * Either clone (git clone https://github.com/GuillaumeGibert/GBMProject3A.git using a git client) or download the project
 * Upload the ino project to your Arduino
-* Open the C++ project using the serialPort.pro file
+* Open the C++ project using the GBMProject3A.pro file
 * Compile and Run it

 The analog input values received by the SignalProcessing object are displayed on the screen.